saianfordx/sandboxed-agents/docs/RULES.md

 # CURSOR AI DEVELOPMENT RULES

 ## PROJECT OVERVIEW
-This is a Next.js application that implements a RAG (Retrieval Augmented Generation) system using Pinecone vector store and LangChain conversational agents.
+This is a Next.js application that implements a RAG (Retrieval Augmented Generation) system using Pinecone vector store and LangChain conversational agents, with integrated DALL-E image generation capabilities.

 ## CORE PRINCIPLES